dantegates/dantegates.github.io/_posts/2020-01-02-deep-learning-for-time-series.md

 One of the things I really like about this paper is that it doesn't introduce anything new - assuming a familiarity with mainstream deep learning techniques in NLP and basic ideas from probability such as maximum likelihood estimation, that is.
 Rather DeepAR is just a vanilla encoder/decoder (built with vanilla LSTMs) combined with some other well known ideas.

-**Aside**: Explaining enocoder/decoders is beyond the scope of this post.
+**Aside**: Explaining encoder/decoders is beyond the scope of this post.
 For an introduction to this topic, I highly recommend [this talk](https://www.youtube.com/watch?v=G5RY_SUJih4) which gives one of the best introductions to the topic, in my opinion.
 The talk is thorough and correspondingly over an hour long.
 For readers interested in a reference that requires less time commitment, [this ten-minute introduction to sequence to sequence learning](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) on the keras blog is a good place to start.

 ## Thinking probabilistically

 The second thing to understand about DeepAR is what the model outputs.

 Although DeepAR is a framework for time series it doesn't attempt to predict scalar values.
-Rather it outputs scalar values that are interpreted as parameters of a user specified taraget distribution.
+Rather it outputs scalar values that are interpreted as parameters of a user specified target distribution.
 For example, if the data is real valued the user may choose to output two values representing the mean and standard deviation of a [guassian distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 Alternatively parameters of a [negative binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution) might be the outputs of the model if the underlying data represents counts.
 While these two distributions are mentioned specifically in the paper, the authors suggest that there is no reason to assume that other distributions couldn't be used just as readily.

 Given this setup, the model learns to maximize the corresponding likelihood (technically negative log likelihood) function given the "predicted" parameters and actual values of the time series $z_{i}$.